IkigaiLabsETH/ikigAI/README.md

 # ikigAI Labs XYZ

 Code, at its core, is a medium through which ideas are expressed in the language of computers.
-While knowledge remains valuable, the advent of dedicated AI tools has shifted the emphasis towards critical thinking.
-These tools enable us to navigate vast amounts of data and extract meaningful insights.
-In this new paradigm, the ability to think critically and creatively becomes paramount.

 <p align="left">
     <a href="https://livethelife.tv" target="_blank"><img src="public/other/apple-touch-icon.png" alt="IkigaiLabsXYZ" width="100" /></a>